ncbi/cxx-toolkit/pages/ch_cmconfig.md

 ## Use Toolkit as source tree

 Sometimes it could be beneficial to use the NCBI C++ Toolkit directly as a source tree.
 For example, you find the Toolkit in [Github](https://github.com/ncbi/ncbi-cxx-toolkit-public) and want to use it in your project.
 How to integrate them?
 One option is to build the Toolkit - standalone or as a Conan package, and then use it as a [prebuilt one](#ch_cmconfig._Use_prebuilt).
-Another option is using the Toolkit directly as a source tree.
+Another option is to use the Toolkit directly as a source tree.

 <a name="ch_cmconfig._unrelated"></a>

 ### Unrelated source trees

 In this case, you put your project sources and the Toolkit into separate unrelated trees - for example, in *$HOME/project* and  *$HOME/toolkit*.
-Now in *$HOME/project*,  create *CMakeLists.txt as follows:
+Now in *$HOME/project*,  create *CMakeLists.txt* as follows:

     cmake_minimum_required(VERSION 3.20)
     project(test)